-Consider the following problems.
+Observe the following problems.

-- Number of pencils with Vinay is equal to 4 times the 1. pencils with Siddu.
+- 1. Number of pencils with Vinay is equal to 4 times the pencils with Siddu.
 What is the total number of pencils both have together? - 2.
 Tony and Basha went to a store.
 Tony bought 7 books and Basha bought 2 books.
 All the books are of same cost.
 How much money did Tony spend more than Basha?

 To find answers to such questions we have to know how to add and subtract like terms.
-Let us learn how.
+Let us learn how to solve the following.

-1. Number of pencils with Siddhu is not given in the problem, we shall take the number as 'x'.
+1. Number of pencils with Siddhu is not given in the problem, we shall take the number as x'.